Sager der Samler in English

 Over time we have created some clear dogmas that help keep us organized in collaboration on many initiatives.

-Our own reality
+Start in your own reality

 We start at home with ourselves.
 As active citizens and everyday activists, we create change based on our own life situation.
 If there is something missing in my world, I can help create solutions for the benefit of myself and others.